UiPath/ProcessMining-pm-utils/README.md

 - date_format

 #### to_double ([source](macros/multiple_databases/to_double.sql))
-This macro converts an attribute to a double attribute.
+This macro converts a field to a double field.

 Usage:
 `{{ pm_utils.to_double('[expression]') }}`

 #### to_integer ([source](macros/multiple_databases/to_integer.sql))
-This macro converts an attribute to an integer attribute.
+This macro converts a field to an integer field.

 Usage:
 `{{ pm_utils.to_integer('[expression]') }}`

 #### to_time ([source](macros/multiple_databases/to_time.sql))
-This macro converts an attribute to a time attribute.
+This macro converts a field to a time field.

 Usage:
 `{{ pm_utils.to_time('[expression]') }}`